-The Teaching for Impact program supports teaching faculty* to create best-practices to enhance undergraduate education, with a focus on supporting improved student learning.
-Teaching for Impact Grants of $500 each enrolls faculty in a program that will assist them–through a focused one-time training–in incorporating a few simple active learning and student learning strategies into their courses.
-Teachers of undergraduate general education courses and large enrollment courses are especially encouraged to apply.
-Funds can be used by the faculty in the purchase of materials, supplies, and equipment or for research/conference funds.
-See the full description and enrollment information below.
+The Teaching for Impact Grants support teaching faculty to create best-practices to enhance undergraduate education, with a focus on supporting improved student learning.
+The grants are $500, and assist faculty in incorporating simple active-learning and student-learning strategies into their courses.
+Faculty members of general education and/or large enrollment courses are especially encouraged to apply.
+Funds can be used in the purchase of materials, supplies, equipment or for research/conference funds.

-For the grant, teaching faculty will focus on an existing course and a particular unit within a course (defined as a coherent portion of the course–such as a few weeks).
-Faculty will add structured class activity(s) and learning strategies for students as needed that lead to an assessment currently given, such as a test or assignment for the concept / content being taught; faculty add support for students in the form of focused, brief metacognitive strategies will ‘wrap’ the unit.
-Online courses are included in this call (with either synchronous class sessions and/or asynchronous elements).
+For the grant, teaching faculty will focus on an existing course or a particular unit within a course (defined as a coherent portion of the course–such as a few weeks).
+Faculty will add structured class activities and learning strategies for students as needed that lead to an assessment, such as a test or assignment for the concept / content being taught.

 Recipients receive the grant upon having provided the following: